 Sure there’s spring cleaning and New Year’s organization, but anyone who attempts to keep a home even semi-together knows that it’s a year-round battle of streamlining.
-This is exactly why we’ve tapped Lisa Ruff, an expert behind the Neat Method, to serve up their best organization tips to get your home ready for one of the busiest seasons of the year.
+This is exactly why we’ve tapped Lisa Ruff, the expert behind Neat Method, to serve up the best organization tips to get your home ready for one of the busiest seasons of the year.

 Whether you’re prepping little ones to go back to school, or settling yourself into a new routine at work, fall is a time for new beginnings.
 It’s a time to focus on and conquer some goals before the holidays hit.

-Start by organizing the space that’s most impacting your day-to-day.
+1. Start by organizing the space that’s most impacting your day-to-day

 Are you not motivated to exercise because it’s a hassle to untangle your leggings?
 Is getting your kids out the door in the morning a stressfest?
 The positive impact of organizing those spaces will motivate you to keep going on the rest of your home.
 However, do not start with the space that requires editing your beloved graphic tee collection!
 That’s best saved for after you have a few rooms under your belt and you’re already reveling in the benefits of living in an organized home.